wadewegner/salesforce-cli-zsh-completion/README.md

 <img width="600" alt="sfdx-cli-automation" src="https://user-images.githubusercontent.com/746259/34641780-083a2224-f2be-11e7-840a-55833e674ef0.gif">

-Both the ZSH command completion for the Salesforce CLI and a script for generating it.
+Both the Zsh command completion for the Salesforce CLI and a script for generating it.

 ## Dependencies